Chico (footballer, born 1922)

-In December 1945 he debuted for Brazil in São Paulo against Argentina in the series of matches for the Copa Roca.
+In December 1945, he debuted for Brazil in São Paulo against Argentina in the series of matches for the Copa Roca.
 The hosts lost 3–4, but a few days later Brazil defeated Argentina 6–2 in the Estádio São Januário, Vasco's stadium.
 Chico contributed with one goal to this highest victory of Brazil against the archrival.
 Brazil secured the trophy in the deciding match at the same place, winning 3:1.
-Also this series of matches between the two countries was marked by a very robust style.
+Also, this series of matches between the two countries was marked by a very robust style.
 Argentina's Batagliero broke a leg in a duel with the 20-year-old Ademir.

-In 1950 FIFA World Cup, he played four games and scored four goals.
+In the 1950 FIFA World Cup, he played four games and scored four goals.
 He played in the famous game with Uruguay, which Brazil lost, known as "Maracanazo", ultimately resulting in Brazil's failure to win the 1950 World Cup.

-He was third topscorer he won a Bronze Shoe with Alcides Ghiggia, Telmo Zarra and Estanislau Basora.
+He was the third-highest top-scorer of the tournament, and won the Bronze Shoe award, along with Alcides Ghiggia, Telmo Zarra and Estanislau Basora.